Don Fehr (Canada), the Executive Director of the NHLPA (President)

 Theo van Seggelen (The Netherlands), the Secretary General of FIFPro (First Vice President)

-Omar Hassanein (Ireland), Chief Executive Officer of International Rugby Players
+Omar Hassanein (Ireland), the Chief Executive Officer of International Rugby Players

 DeMaurice Smith (United States), the Executive Director of the NFLPA